 Caring for children when you are not their parent

-Information about children’s right to spend time with people who are important to their welfare, including relatives and people of the same cultural background, and how this can be included in parenting arrangements.
+Find out about the children’s right to spend time with people who are important to their welfare, including relatives and people of the same cultural background, and how this can be included in parenting arrangements.

 You may find yourself looking after a child who is your grandchild, nephew, niece or cousin if the parents of that child cannot care for them.
 Some of the reasons parents may not be able to care for their child is if: